MCDxAI/meteor-mcp-addon/README.md

 Servers can be edited, removed, or reconnected at any time.
 Removing or disconnecting a server automatically unregisters its StarScript functions to avoid stale entries.

+## Configuring Gemini
+1. Open Meteor (default key: `Right Shift`) and select the **MCP** tab.
+2. Click **Configure Gemini API**.
+3. Enter your Gemini API key, choose a model, adjust token/temperature limits if needed, and enable the toggle.
+4. Use **Test Connection** to verify the credentials, then **Save** to persist the configuration.

+The Gemini client is cached and automatically refreshed when you update settings.
+Disabling the toggle keeps your settings on disk without attempting any Gemini calls.

 ## Using StarScript
 After connecting a server, the addon registers each tool under the server's name.
 Example: